Rules for adjustment and firing

 вилка = straddle).
 Accurate though the

-adjustment might be, a margin of error would be always, owing to the
+adjustment might be, a margin of error would be always, owing to the dispersion

-reduced according with the law of
+according with the law of probability,

-probability, by lowering down the bracket and by the repetition of the
+by lowering down the bracket and by the repetition of the same observation.
+The ranging fire could be

-bracket not lower than 8 and not higher than 16 graduations.
-If the first round was
+with a bracket not lower than 8 and not higher than 16 graduations.

-short, the range was increased; if over, it was decreased; and rounds were fired
+If the first round was short, the range was increased; if over, it was

-successively increased or decreased in range until the target was bracketed.
+decreased; and rounds were fired successively increased or decreased in range

-Then the size of the bracket was successively reduced by halving the last
+until the target was bracketed.
+Then the size of the bracket was successively

-bracket obtained to 2 graduations for a range up to The
+reduced by halving the last bracket obtained to 2 graduations for a range up

 if the straddle was obtained, the other limit of the

-bracket was not repeated and the fire continued without changing the height of
+bracket was not repeated and the fire continued without changing the height

-obtaining − +, the most probable
+and obtaining − +, the most

-height of the sight was at 52, or repeating the large limit (52) and
+probable height of the sight was at 52, or repeating the large limit (52) and

 obtaining − +, the most probable height the of sight was at 52; b)